“What makes you better than the rest?”

 Better Staff Training

 Landlords benefit when property management companies take risk mitigation beyond their central office and infuse it throughout the organization.
 Everyone becomes a loss prevention specialist when staff are trained on insurance compliance.
 For example, under a good tracking process, property managers sourcing maintenance and repair subcontractors learn to validate necessary insurance coverages before hiring.
 The process itself creates a repository of qualified third-party service providers to expedite onboarding across the company.
-COI and compliance due diligence also helps property managers meet the “reasonable care clause” common in landlord agreements.
+COI tracking and compliance due diligence also helps property managers meet the “reasonable care clause” common in landlord agreements.
 The upfront investment in staff education affords the landlord and property management company added peace of mind should a subcontractor’s negligence ever cause an insurance claim.

 Better Service Delivery